OULibraries/msys2-setup/README.md

 mklink /D C:\msys64\home\%USERNAME% %USERPROFILE%
 ```

-### Set up MSYS2 to run as Admin

-Life is easier in Vagrant if we alwasy just run msys2 as Admin.
-To do so:

-* Search for "msys2" in and right click the app
-* Click "Open file Location"
-* Right click "MSYS2 Shell"
-* Click properties
-* Click advanced
-* Check "Run as administrator"
-* Click OK
-* Click OK
-* Close out the file explorer

 ### Install Some Tools

 `pacman` is the MSYS2 package manager, and can be used to search for and install lots of packages.